piestyx/piestyx.dev/content/blog/blog.blog-02.md

 ---
-title: AI, Heidegger, and Ontological Ambiguity
+title: AI, Heidegger, And Ontological Ambiguity
 url: /blog/blog-02
 layout: single
 tags:
 - "#blog"
 - "#philosophy"
 date: 2025-06-11
 summary: >
     A raven is like a writing desk, and a hammer is like a paintbrush.
 Some thoughts on AI with a Heideggerian lens…
 ---
 ## AI as a Tool

 **Bear with me on this one, we're talking Philosophy and that means there is some German in there**

 When we think of tools we are generally considering them from a specific pragmatic paradigm; **they are artifacts made for use**.
 Considering from a Heideggerian perspective we can say they have a role or _Zweck_, and they serve within the _context of readiness-to-hand_ or, **Zuhandensein**.
 If we consider AI as a tool like a hammer, then we stay within that specific pragmatic paradigm and it takes on those aforementioned states of being.